Taste the terroir

 Growing conditions:

-High altitude over 1,500 meters of nutrient-rich volcanic soil Antigua and Lake Atitlan regions are surrounded by three volcanos (Aqua, Fuego, and Acatenango) providing a unique mircoclimate with frequent mists and sunny mornings.
+High altitude, elevation over 1,500 metres, in nutrient-rich volcanic soil.
+The Antigua and Lake Atitlan regions are surrounded by three volcanos (Aqua, Fuego, and Acatenango) providing a unique microclimate with frequent mists and sunny mornings.

 Climate: